Kong/kongponents/docs/components/input.md

 ```

 :::warning WARNING
-When masking toggle is enabled, the eye icon takes precedence over any content passed through the [`after` slot](#before-and-after).
+When this prop is enabled, the icon button takes precedence over any content passed through the [`after` slot](#before-and-after).
 :::

 ## Attribute Binding